 This guideline provides information on:

 Stormwater management and treatment design is complex and will require an engineer for a design solution.
-Below are engineers within the Hawke’s Bay region that have experience designing stormwater management systems.
+It would be advisable to find a Chartered Professional Engineer (CPEng) within the Hawke’s Bay region that has experience designing stormwater management systems.

 Please read the relevant guidance notes to assist you in filling out the application form

 Rules for activities in the coastal strip governed by the Coastal Environment Plan vary from the RRMP -

 This application needs to be signed by the applicant, however, it is generally completed by the stormwater system designer.